o3de/o3de.org/content/docs/atom-guide/look-dev/six-point-lighting-tutorial.md

 - `o_sixPointTexturePackMode` - property option to choose which texture pack mode to use
 - `m_topLeftRightBottomMap` - property to hold texture defining the top, left, right, bottom light map
 - `m_frontBackMap` - property to hold texture defining the front, back light map
-- `m_leftRightTopMap;` - property to hold texture defining the left, right, top light map
+- `m_rightLeftTopMap;` - property to hold texture defining the right, left, top light map
-- `m_frontBackBottomMap` - property to hold texture defining the front, back, bottom light map
+- `m_bottomBackFrontMap` - property to hold texture defining the bottom, back, front light map
 - `o_enableDepthTexture` - property for whether or not to use a depth texture
 - `m_depthMap` - property to hold depth texture map
 - `m_depthScale` - property for the scale of the depth texture